agnsal/kobukiROSindigo/README.md

 # kobukiROSindigo
-> A kobuki robot ROS package (for both Gazebo and physical robot) that uses SWI-Prolog modules to take decisions.
+> A kobuki robot ROS package (for both Gazebo and physical robot) that uses Datalog and/or SWI-Prolog modules to take decisions.

 The robot goes around, detects obstacles thanks to bumper sensors and shows what it sees from its point of view. \
-Actually, Prolog integration code is commented because Pyswip library is not compatible with my environment, but you can try it  on your own. \
+Actually, I developed the thinking process in the daemon Python3 program waitingDevil.py, that uses PyDatalog library. \
-You can use SWI-Prolog programs to solve more complex tasks (you can see there a Pyswip example that you can expand).
+You can use SWI-Prolog via PySwip library in a similar way, or yoy can make programs to solve more complex tasks (you can see there a Pyswip example in the commented code that you can expand).

 ![](headerDiagram.png)